joemoose/psiops/docs/playing.md

 **Examples**:

-- “I kick down the door and fire my shotgun at anything I see”: STRENGTH
+- “I kick down the door and blast my shotgun at anything I see”: STRENGTH
-- “I run through the house, slide into cover, and fire from there”: REFLEXES
+- “I run through the house, slide behind cover, and fire from there”: REFLEXES
 - “I go around to the side of the house, flank them, and fire through the window”: TACTICS
 - “I knock on the door, wait for someone to open it, say ‘Hi!’, then fire when they respond”: WILLPOWER

-### 2. Roll the Dice
+### Step 2.
+Roll the Dice

 When you create your character, you'll assign a *score* to each attribute.
 The higher the score, the greater your mastery of that attribute.

-Roll **2D6 + Attribute score**.
+Roll **2D6 +Attribute score**.
 The total determines your degree of success for your action as follows:

 - On a **6 or less**, it’s a **failure**.
 Things go poorly.
 You don't achieve your goal and suffer a consequence.
 - On a **7–9**, it’s a **partial success**.
 You achieve your goal, but with an unexpected complication.
 - On a **10–12**, it’s a **success**.
 You achieve your goal.
 - On a **13 or higher**, it’s a **critical success**.
 You achieve your goal, and things go better than expected.

-	With sufficient *time*, relevant *skill*, and the proper *equipment*, your actions will generally succeed — the GM won't call for an action roll.
+	With sufficient time, relevant skill, and the proper equipment, your actions will generally succeed.
+The GM won't call for an action roll.
 	- If any one of these three requirements is missing, an *action roll* is typically required to determine the outcome.
 	- If two or more of these requirements are missing, the action may be impossible.
 Your GM will let you know.
 It’s time to consider a new approach.

 ## Momentum

-When a player makes an *action roll*, the roll can generate *momentum*.
-You start each mission session with **2 momentum points** and gain more momentum from successful *action rolls*.
-You can spend your momentum to gain bonuses or resist consequences.
+When your character makes an *action roll*, the roll can generate *momentum*.
+You start each mission with **2 momentum points** and gain more momentum from successful *action rolls*.
+You can spend your momentum to gain bonuses or resist the consequences of failed action rolls.

 Whenever you make an *action roll*, you gain additional *momentum* as follows: